serena351/stardew_data_tracker/README.md

 ![Stardew Valley](static/game.jpg)

-Stardew Valley is a popular indie role-playing game (designed by Eric Barone) where players inherit an old farm plot and begin life in a new town called 'Stardew Valley'.
-The purpose of this project is to track player's stats over time, such as experience points and earnings.
+Stardew Valley is a popular indie role-playing game (designed by Eric Barone) where players inherit an old farm plot and begin life in a new place called 'Stardew Valley'.
+The purpose of this project is to track player's stats over time, such as experience points and earnings, to allow them to strategise or even just satisfy their curiosity about how they've been doing so far.

 ## Project Structure